Sound healing session with Tibetan singing bowls by Szilvia Timar

 The session begins with brief guidance from the facilitator: how to position the body (typically lying down, though seated is equally valid), what might be experienced, and an invitation to simply receive rather than analyse.

 Most participants move through three recognisable phases.
 The first 10 to 15 minutes are a settling period.
 The mind continues its usual commentary.
 The body adjusts to the unusual sensory input.
-Some people feel mild restlessness.
+Some people feel mild restlessness as the nervous system begins to shift out of its habitual activation.

 Sound Healing for Corporate Groups